grommet/grommet/src/js/components/Carousel/README.md

 **global.edgeSize**

-The possible sizes for margin and pad.
+The possible sizes for margin.
 Expects `object`.

 Defaults to